LuizKraisch/flickmemo-api/docs/wiki/wiki.md

 # Wiki

-Here’s the Flcikmemo’s wiki.
+Here’s the Flickmemo’s wiki.
 You can find some extra information about the project here.

 ## Objective